Skip to main content

 Step 3: Check CRC

-If you completed Steps 1 and 2 successfully, then your STARS Keyboard and computer are functioning correctly.
+If you completed the previous steps successfully, then your STARS Keyboard and computer are functioning correctly.
 At this point, the issue is most likely related to CRC not properly detecting or handling device inputs.

 Next Steps